Verbascum thapsus: Common names

 V. thapsus is known by a variety of names.
 European reference books call it "great mullein".
 In North America, "common mullein" is used while western United States residents sometimes refer to mullein as "cowboy toilet paper".

 In the 19th century, it had well over 40 different common names in English alone.
 Some of the more whimsical ones included "hig candlewick", "Indian rag weed", "bullicks lungwort", "Adams-rod", "hare's-beard", and "ice-leaf".
-Vernacular names include innumerable references to the plant's hairiness: "woolly mullein", "velvet mullein", or "blanket mullein", "beggar's blanket", "Moses' blanket", "poor man's blanket", "Our Lady's blanket", or "old man's blanket", and "feltwort", and so on ("flannel" is another common generic name).
+Vernacular names include innumerable references to the plant's hairiness: “lamb’s ear”, "woolly mullein", "velvet mullein", or "blanket mullein", "beggar's blanket", "Moses' blanket", "poor man's blanket", "Our Lady's blanket", or "old man's blanket", and "feltwort", and so on ("flannel" is another common generic name).
 "Mullein" itself derives from the French word for "soft".

 Some names refer to the plant's size and shape: "shepherd's club(s)" or "staff", "Aaron's rod" (a name it shares with a number of other plants with tall, yellow inflorescences), and a plethora of other "X's staff" and "X's rod".
 The name "velvet dock" or "mullein dock" is also recorded, where "dock" is a British name applied to any broad-leaved plant.

+Alongside Aaron's rod, Verbascum thapsus is sometimes referred to as Aaron's beard, a name it shares with several other plants.